 Have you experienced a slip and fall on someone else’s property?
-You may not have been injured this time, but in the future you may be one of the many individuals who do suffer serious harm due to a fall.
-Be prepared to protect yourself and any claim you may have by knowing what to do after a slip and fall.
-The NYC slip and fall attorneys of Friedman, Levy, Goldfarb & Green represent claimants throughout New York.
+You may not have been injured this time.
+However, in the future, you may be one of the many individuals who suffer serious harm.
+Be prepared to protect yourself by knowing what to do afterward.
+The NYC slip and fall attorneys of Friedman, Levy, Goldfarb, Green & Bagley represent claimants throughout New York.
 We answer all of your questions, including the common one we often receive: “How long do you have to file a slip and fall claim?”
 The following is our advice for presenting your strongest case.

 - Seek medical attention – See a medical professional as soon as possible.
-Some injuries, like broken bones, may be apparent immediately.
-Other might not be recognizable until a few days later.
-It is important that a doctor document signs of an injury that may manifest later.
+Broken bones will be apparent immediately.
+Soft tissue injuries, may not manifest for several days.
+It is essential to have a doctor document this.

-- Examine the cause of the fall – Try to determine what caused the fall, whether it was an object, a substance, or something else like the physical layout of the premises.
+- Examine the cause of the fall – Try to determine what caused the fall, whether it was an object, a slippery surface, or something else like the physical layout of the premises.

 - Fill out a slip and fall accident report form or other incident report – Shopping malls and other private property that is open to the public may have their own reporting procedures in place to document on-site injuries.

 - Write down everything you remember as soon as possible – Your impressions that are recorded very close to the fall may be admissible in court.
 Be sure to include what you saw, how the accident occurred, and even any statements made by employees on the premises.

 What NOT to do After a Slip and Fall Accident

 Unfortunately, we see people undermine their own cases by:

 - Talking more than they need to – After an accident, it is natural to speak out of nervousness or fear and often, to say too much.
 Try not to speculate how the accident happened or insist that you feel fine before the pain sets in.
 Instead, be polite but reserved.